 From just these few simple words, you can develop a good framework for successful investing.
 Simply focus on investing in great businesses that you can understand, and then be patient.
 Do what Warren would do.

 Want some smart value stock ideas?
-Foolish commentator Jordan DiPietro is sharing his top four stocks to buy today.
+Check out Foolish commentator John Rosevear and his six value stocks for an overheated market.

 Berkshire Hathaway is a Motley Fool Stock Advisor recommendation.
-Berkshire Hathaway and Coca-Cola are Motley Fool Inside Value recommendations.
-Johnson & Johnson, Coca-Cola, and Procter & Gamble are Motley Fool Income Investor picks.
+Berkshire Hathaway, Wal-Mart, and Coca-Cola are Motley Fool Inside Value recommendations.
+Coca-Cola and Procter & Gamble are Motley Fool Income Investor picks.
 The Fool owns shares of Procter & Gamble and Berkshire Hathaway.
 Try any of our Foolish newsletter services free for 30 days.